 What Is Injection Molding?

 Injection molding is the process of producing solid plastic parts via precision tooling and molds.
-As the name suggests, the injection molding process involves a machine injecting molten material into a specified mold to produce products.
-Many companies wanting to mass-produce various items turn to this method.
+As the name suggests, the injection molding process involves a machine injecting molten material into a specified mold to produce products, versus blow molding which is a type of manufacturing process designed to produce hollow plastic objects.
+Many companies wanting to mass-produce various items turn to the injection molding method.

 If you’re interested in adding injection molding into your manufacturing processes, find out more about the advantages and disadvantages of injection molding below.